Surgeon

 If you're a woman entering the world of surgery, find out more about Women in Surgery, a national initiative set up to encourage more women into the profession.

-During your two-year Foundation Training as a junior doctor, you'll take at least one surgery rotation that will give you a good insight into the work.
+During your two-year Foundation Training as a resident doctor, you'll take at least one surgery rotation that will give you a good insight into the work.
 Use this time to get involved in other activities that can show your interest in surgery.

 Find out more about the different kinds of work experience and internships that are available.